There has always been conjecture about whether a motorcycle can brake in a shorter distance than a car.

 G-force is the pressure that gravity exerts on an object when it is accelerating relative to freefall.
 A sneeze is about 3g and a cough about 3.5g.

-For a scientific explanation, we went to Jeromy Moore, former Craig Lowndes race engineer and now with the Porsche world endurance champions.
+For a scientific explanation, we went to Jeromy Moore, former Craig Lowndes race engineer, Porsche world endurance champions race engineer and now chief engineer at Triple Eight Race Engineering.

 “It is clear that a car has the potential to brake with more deceleration due to having more rubber, less weight transfer for the same deceleration due to a low centre of gravity height versus wheelbase,” he says.